mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/release-notes/index.md

 ## {{ model.techName }} Bug Fixes

-- Fixed configuration of BeakerX kernel so it displays Spark configuration dialog.
+- Fixed Spark configuration dialog in BeakerX kernel.
 - Fixed folder permissions so users can install new packages with `conda` or `pip`.
 - Fixed static resources paths in host mode for components with UI: Spark, History Server, Tensorboard